paolaUWB/DR16Q/README.md

   -For DR9 the current range that works is either 1, 10 or 899, 1527

-  -For DR16 the current range that works is 1, 21000 (high redshift cases are currently throwing errors in the code)
+  -For DR16 the current range that works is 1, 21823.
+To run through the range 21824, 21859 set the variable: dynamic = 'yes'.
+This puts the code into a manual plotting mode where you specify the locations for the anchor points.
 # To download and save the NORM files:

 1. In the STUDENT WORK DRQ16 EHVO PROJECT drive open Normalization DR16Q